Social impact bond: Definitions

 The Non-Profit Finance Fund describes social impact bonds as: “PFS financing agreements, in which private investors provide upfront capital for the delivery of services and are repaid by a back-end, or outcomes payor (usually a government), if contractually agreed-upon outcomes are achieved, are often referred to as ‘Social Impact Bonds’ ...
 Social Impact Bonds (SIBs) are a mechanism by which to shift financial risk from service providers to investors, with investors underwriting service providers’ based on their ability to deliver on positive social outcomes.”

 The Government Outcomes Lab identifies four main dimensions along which SIBs might vary: “the nature and outcome of payment outcomes”, “the nature of capital used to fund services”, “the strength of performance management”, and “the social intent of service providers”.
 According to the GO Lab, a 'core' SIB is therefore defined by “100% payment on outcomes”, “independent and at-risk capital”, “a high degree of performance management”, and “a strong social intent of service providers”.

 In developing countries, a development impact bond (DIB) is a variation of the SIB model.
 DIBs are outcomes-based funding structures for the delivery of public services in low- and middle-income countries.
-As with SIBs, investors would provide external financing and only receive a return if pre-agreed outcomes are achieved.
-Funds to remunerate investors come from donors, the budget of the host country, or a combination of the two.
-Financial returns to investors are intended to be commensurate with the level of success.
-DIBs have the potential to improve aid efficiency and cost-effectiveness by shifting the emphasis to implementation quality and the delivery of successful results.
-In October 2013, Social Finance Ltd. and the Center for Global Development released a report outlining the findings of a high level working group set up to explore the potential of this new mechanism.